folio-org/raml-module-builder/README.md

 `response1.joinOn("a", response2, "arr2[*].id", "a31", "b", false)`

 Explanation:
-Join response1 on field "a" with response2 on field "arr2[*].id" (this means all id's in the arr2 array.
+Join response1 on field "a" with response2 on field "arr2[*].id" (this means all IDs in the arr2 array.
 If a match is found take the value found in field "a31" and place it in field "b".
 Since in this case a single entry (response1) matches multiple entries from response2 - an array is created and populated.
-If this was a one-to-one match, then only the single value (whether a json object, Json array, any value) would have been inserted.
+If this was a one-to-one match, then only the single value (whether a JSON object, JSON array, any value) would have been inserted.

 #### Parsing

 The RMB exposes a simple JSON parser for the vert.x JSONObject.
-The parser allows getting and setting nested Json values.
+The parser allows getting and setting nested JSON values.
 The parser allows retreiving values / nested values in a simpler manner.
 For example:

-`a.b -> get value of field 'b' which is nested within a jsonobject called 'a'`
+`a.b` -- Get value of field 'b' which is nested within a JSONObject called 'a'

-`a.c[1].d - get 'd' which appears in array c[1]`
+`a.c[1].d` -- Get 'd' which appears in array 'c[1]'

-`a.'bb.cc' -> get field called bb.cc - use '' when '.' in name`
+`a.'bb.cc'` -- Get field called 'bb.cc' (use '' when '.' in name)

-`a.c[*].a2 -> get all a2 values as a List for each entry in the c array`
+`a.c[*].a2` -- Get all 'a2' values as a List for each entry in the 'c' array

 See the `JsonPathParser` class for more info.

 ## A Little More on Validation